Course Policies

 - F = <60

-You can use 6 late days.
-A late day extends the deadline by 24 hours.
-You are allowed up to 2 late days per assignment.
-If you hand an assignment in after 48 hours, it will be worth at most 50%.
-No credit will be given to assignments handed in after 72 hours - contact us if you think you have an extremely rare circumstance for which we should make an exception.
-This policy is to ensure that feedback can be given in a timely manner.
+You are allocated 6 late days for the semester.
+A late day extends an assignment deadline by 24 hours.
+You may use up to 2 late days per assignment.
+Assignments submitted more than 48 hours late will be worth at most 50%, and no credit will be given for submissions more than 72 hours late.
+This policy ensures that feedback can be provided in a timely manner.

-You can use late days for the project proposal (up to 2) and literature review (up to 2).
+You may use late days on the project proposal (up to 2) and literature review (up to 2).
 No late days are allowed for the YouTube video or final report.
-Any late days on the final report will decrease the potential score on the project by 25%. when using a late day for the project proposal or literature review, group members cannot pool late days: in other words, to use 1 late day for project proposal/literature review all group members must have at least 1 late day remaining.
+Any late days used on the final report will reduce the potential project score by 25%.
+To use a late day on the project proposal or literature review, all group members must have at least one late day remaining—late days cannot be pooled across members.

 The university views class attendance and participation as an individual student responsibility.
 Students are expected to attend class and to complete all assignments.
 Please refer to Student Rule 7 in its entirety for information about excused absences, including definitions, and related documentation and timelines.